 Whether or not the public fix involves a new release, do the

 announcement with roughly the same priority as you would a new

 release: send a mail to the project's

-also might not believe you when you have a really big problem to
+believe you when you have a really big problem to announce.
+See

 In general, if you're unsure how to treat a security problem, find someone with experience and talk to them about it.
 Assessing and handling vulnerabilities is very much an acquired skill, and it's easy to make missteps the first few times.

 See also the Apache Software Foundation guidelines on handling security vulnerabilities at apache.org/security/committers.html.
 They are an excellent checklist you can compare against to see if you're doing everything carefully.

 In the past, a CVE number would start out as a CAN number ("CAN" for "candidate") until it was approved for inclusion in the official list, at which point the "CAN" would be replaced with "CVE" while the number portion remained the same.
 However, nowadays they are just assigned a "CVE-" prefix from the start, although that prefix does not guarantee that the vulnerability will be included in the official list.
 (For example, it might be later discovered to be a duplicate of an existing CVE, in which case the earlier one†—†the lower number†—†should be used.)